usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update: </strong></p>

-      <p>This pilot project was undertaken at the William J. Clinton Presidential Library.
+      <p><strong>Update: </strong>This pilot project was undertaken at the William J. Clinton Presidential Library.
 The library and the Office of Innovation collaborated on a project to digitize the highest demand Freedom of Information Act collections.&nbsp; The project created high quality scans along with corresponding metadata for the purpose of adding these images to the National Archives Catalog.&nbsp; The pilot established a team for the project, developed a successful workflow that included both the scanning and metadata creation, compiled accurate statistics and exceeded all project goals.&nbsp; While the pilot is officially completed, the project continues at this time.&nbsp; It is serving as a roadmap for discerning and establishing best practices and lessons learned in the hopes that other parts of NARA can build on this success.&nbsp;</p>
       </td>
       <td>
       <p>2.2</p>